Key takeaways

 |---|---|

-What is the price of generic Plavix?
+What are the differences between generic and brand-name Plavix?

 Most insurance companies cover generic clopidogrel bisulfate, as do most Medicaid and Medicare plans.
 Coverage varies, so be sure to check with your specific plan provider.
 Because the generic is so widely available and works as well as brand-name Plavix, it may be harder to get your insurer to cover the brand-name unless you have a legitimate medical reason.